 Hopkinton in Merrimack County, New Hampshire — The American Northeast (New England)

 Location.
-43° 13.393′ N, 71° 42.851′ W. Marker is in Hopkinton, New Hampshire, in Merrimack County.
-Marker is at the intersection of Park Avenue (New Hampshire Route 103) and Kearsarge Avenue, on the right when traveling west on Park Avenue.
+43° 11.482′ N, 71° 40.443′ W. Marker is in Hopkinton, New Hampshire, in Merrimack County.
+Marker is at the intersection of Main Street (U.S. 202) and Hopkinton Road (New Hampshire Route 103), on the right when traveling west on Main Street.
+The marker is an old, rusted, barely legible metal marker mounted on an old, gray granite post located near the front of St. Andrew's Church. in the heart of Hopkinton village.
 Touch for map.
-Marker is in the SE corner of Dimitri's Pizza restaurant parking lot.
-Marker is in this post office area: Contoocook NH 03229, United States of America.
+Marker is at or near this postal address: 354 Main Street, Contoocook NH 03229, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 The Stanley Tavern (a few steps from this marker); Hopkinton World War I Monument (about 300 feet away, measured in a direct line); Hopkinton and Contoocook Veterans Monument (about 300 feet away); William H. Long Memorial Building (about 700 feet away); Woodwell's Garrison 1744 (approx. 2.4 miles away); Contoocook Railroad Bridge and Depot Molly Stark House (approx. 3.7 miles away); East Weare Village (approx. 3.8 miles away).
 Touch for a list and map of all markers in Hopkinton.